Asthriona/no-zip-or-mov-domains/README.md

 ## Contributing

 If you find a bug or want to contribute to the extension, please feel free to open an issue or submit a pull request.

-## Acknowledgements

-This project was inspired by the need to quickly find links to .zip and .move files on a domain.

 ## License